Best online casino for most U.S. players: Bovada

 Let's go ever each of these.

-Also, almost all online casinos run software from one of about a dozen reputable providers.
-The software controls the game, so it would be hard for the casino to fix the game even if they wanted to.
+1. Almost all online casinos run software from one of about a dozen reputable providers.
+The software controls the game, so it would be hard for the casino to fix the games even if they wanted to.

 So the first thing is to read the fine print on the casino's website and determine whether you really did qualify for the bonus.
 If you think you did, write to the casino and ask them why you didn't, quoting the terms of their bonus offer back to them.
 If they still disagree, then see the section below about resolving disputes.